 Any student who is unable to pay fees by the due date may apply in writing to the Registrar for an extension of time.
-Such application must give year of study, state whether full-time or part-time, course in which the applicant wishes to enrol, the reasons why payment cannot be made and the extension sought, and must be lodged before the date on which a late fee becomes payable.
-Normally the maximum extension of time for payment of fees is until March 31 for fees due in Session 1 and for one month from the date on which a late fee becomes payable in Session 2.
+Such application must state year of study, the name of course and whether enrolment is sought on a full-time or part-time basis; it must describe clearly and fully why payment cannot be made and what extension is required; and must be lodged before the date on which a late fee becomes payable.

+Normally the maximum extension of time for the payment of fees is one month for fees due in Session 1 and for one month from the date on which a late fee becomes payable in Session 2.